What is a UPC Code?

 UPC codes come in a variety of forms, they are all similar in a few ways: they are all read by machines, or barcode scanners.
 Also, all barcodes do the same job; the only real differences in forms is usually associated with the amount of information a UPC or barcode label needs to hold.

-Although technically all that is required to create a UPC code is a barcode printer, however, in order for your UPC code to become legitimate and legal in our market today, you have to have a UPC code approved by GS1 US, the UPC regulator.
+Although technically all that is required to create a UPC code is a barcode software, however, in order for your UPC code to become legitimate and legal in our market today, you have to have a UPC code approved by GS1 US, the UPC regulator.

 The reason behind a universal UPC group is simple.
 If we have an international system that can be used anywhere, then products across the global market can be bought and sold regardless of currency, language, culture differences etc

 Marking your products with EAN/UPC barcodes ensures their acceptance at retail point-of-sale terminals on a worldwide basis, speeds data collection, and improves inventory data for retailers by eliminating errors.
 The improved inventory data drives more efficient operations for trading partners throughout the supply chain.

 In order to create a UPC code for your products or company’s products, please visit our article on “How To Create a UPC Code” under our how to information section.